handsomecodemonkey/hackathonStarter/README.md

 ```

 ### Initialize with mock data
+This will create the token, colony, domains (every team has a domain), and a sample task in each domain.
 ```
 ~/hackathonStarter$ yarn create-mock-data
 ```

 ### Run example code
-The code example included in this starter will use colonyJS to create a new token, a new colony, and return the address of the Meta Colony on your running test blockchain.
+The code will start an express js server hosting web pages at localhost:3000.
+Go to http://localhost:3000/home to get to the ABA homepage.
+Clicking on a team name will bring you to the team's front office and the tasks associated with the team/domain.
 ```
 ~/hackathonStarter$ yarn start-server
 ```